 Fighting for consumer rights

-• OCU (Spain): in 2016 OCU filed a class action against VW-Audi Spain Group with 7,500 of its members.
+- OCU (Spain):in 2016 OCU filed a class action against VW-Audi Spain Group with 7,500 of its members.
 By January 2021, the Spanish Commercial Court found Volkswagen had used unfair commercial practices and that it must compensate affected consumers €3000 each.
-Volkswagen is appealing the decision.
+Volkswagen appealed the decision.
+In its ruling, the Court of Appeal of Madrid found the objection of territorial incompetence raised by VW to be well-founded, consequently recognizing the jurisdiction of the Barcelona Court.
+The case has thus reverted to the trial court and is now pending before the Barcelona Court.

 Wave of class actions across the world